gopine/diary/2024/April/April 12 (Friday).md

 I am planning on migrating an old project to Remix to see how well it works.

 It is more complex than I expected.

+Started migrating an old React project to Remix.